brandonbate/My-Git-Tutorial/README.md

 it can be difficult to orchestrate all the "undos" we performed on our various files.
 Version control systems help us manage this.

-Git runs on your local machine to keep a record of the various edits you make to your files in a project.
+Git runs on your local machine and keeps a record of the various edits you make to your files in a project.
 In a word processor, this record of changes is made for you automatically.
 When programming, we have to manually specify "snapshots" of our files that